-- 4. Soil Order sourced from national scale soil map (Fundamental Soil Layer (FSL). - Soil Group choose from drop down list.
-NOTE: If the soil is a true sand choose soil group 'Sand high P loss'. - Additional information can be sourced from the OVERSEER HELP files, the Landcare Research website (landcareresearch.co.nz) and Appendix 4.
+NOTE: If the soil is a true sand - choose soil group 'Sand high P loss'.
+NOTE: If entering soil order or soil group you should still enter top and lower profile characteristics.

+• Additional information can be sourced from the OVERSEER HELP files, the Landcare Research website (landcareresearch.co.nz) and Appendix 4.

 - A detailed soil map of the property (i.e. 1:10,000 scale or better) will provide the best description of soils possible, but most farms are unlikely to have a detailed soil map. - S-map (http://smap.landcareresearch.co.nz), where available, will be the next most accurate source of soil survey data.
 Use the predominant sibling in a map unit (unless a soil expert believes a sub-dominant sibling is more representative).
-Enter the information provided in section "Soil information for OVERSEER (page 3 of the S-map Factsheet).
-However, S-map is not available for all areas. - In which case the next step in the hierarchy is to choose the soil series name (from either FSL or legacy maps and accompanying bulletins.
-If the series name is listed in S-map Online - then use the associated S-map sibling Factsheet - section "Soil information for OVERSEER (page 3 of the Factsheet)", otherwise use the series name itself. - Alternatively use New Zealand Soil Classification (NZSC) soil order (can be obtained online at landcareresearch.co.nz). - Lastly soil group can be used.
+Enter the predominant sibling name into OVERSEER and by selecting Get S-map data, this will automatically populate the soil information that is available for the given soil sibling.
+However, S-map is not available for all areas.
+Other soil properties if not provided by S-map are then based on the default values associated with the soil order of that soil sibling. - In which case the next step in the hierarchy is to choose the soil series name (from either FSL or legacy maps and accompanying bulletins).
+If the series name is listed in S-map Online - then enter the associated soil sibling into OVERSEER 'Link to S-map', otherwise use the series name itself.

+- Alternatively use New Zealand Soil Classification (NZSC) soil order (can be obtained online at landcareresearch.co.nz). - Lastly soil group can be used.